globalsmile/Twitter-Sentiment-Analysis/README.md

 # Problem Statement

-The purpose of this analysis is to analyze the number of engagements of the #NG30DaysofLearning has on twitter.
+The purpose of this analysis is to gain insights into the number of engagements the #NG30DaysofLearning has on twitter.

 For this study we examined a variety of categories: the number of tweets, number of users, the most active users, the most mentioned tools e.t.c